As providers of lifelong learning, what is the single most important issue you need to be concerned with?

 - It’s more possible than ever to measure impact because we now have the necessary tools.

-06:12 – Celisa and Jeff talk about the different ways organizations can measure the impact of the learning they are offering, from less formal to more formal.
-On the less formal side, Jeff explains that social media offers a lot of opportunities for tracking because you can see what’s being talked about and shared.
+- On the less formal side, social media offers a lot of opportunities for tracking because you can see what’s being talked about and shared.
 This is especially easy if you use a social media dashboard such as Hootsuite.
-It is emphasized that you need to analyze the tweets for quality (not just quantity).
+But you need to analyze the tweets for quality (not just quantity).

-09:04 – A somewhat more formal way to look at impact is through a return on investment (ROI) question that can be asked in an interview or survey.
-Jeff says you can initially ask people to define ROI and then have them rate how high a learning experience(s) performed on a scale of 1 to 10.
+- A somewhat more formal way to look at impact is through a return on investment (ROI) question that can be asked in an interview or survey.
+You can initially ask people to define ROI and then have them rate how high a learning experience(s) performed on a scale of 1 to 10.
 This gives you a benchmark and then you repeat the process over time to find ways to focus on how to improve.

-13:22 – A discussion about Celisa’s recent interview with Dr. Will Thalheimer where they talked about research from his book, Performance-Focused Smile Sheets: A Radical Rethinking of a Dangerous Art Form and ways evaluations can be designed to support impact more effectively.
+[13:22] – Note that in our interview with Dr. Will Thalheimer we talked about research from his book, Performance-Focused Smile Sheets: A Radical Rethinking of a Dangerous Art Form and ways evaluations can be designed to support impact more effectively.

-14:08 – It is important to note that asking learners whether they like something doesn’t give you data on whether something was impactful.
-Jeff also says there’s a need for both a culture and leadership shift around this because as mission-driven organizations, we often need to give learners what they need, which is not always what they want.
+It is important to note that asking learners whether they like something doesn’t give you data on whether something was impactful.
+And there’s a need for both a culture and leadership shift around this because as mission-driven organizations, we often need to give learners what they need, which is not always what they want.